leanspace/terraform-provider-leanspace/README.md

 - content: list of one or multiple blocks of command_definition

+### leanspace_metrics

+- content: list of one or multiple blocks of metric

 ## Examples

 You can find examples in the `/examples` folder